-Sound of 80 decibels is harmful if you are exposed to it for more than eight hours.
-This is similar to the sound produced by a busy road.
-Every 3 additional decibels cuts the time you can ‘safely’ stay there in half, since the noise becomes twice as loud.
-You can only remain in an environment with 83 decibels for four hours without risking hearing damage.
-This becomes 2 hours at 86 decibels, etcetera.
-Sounds above 110 decibels are so loud that they are immediately harmful.
-Electric tools can easily exceed this limit.
-Noise from fireworks can even reach 150 decibels.
+Decibles are measured on a logarithmic scale.
+This means that the amount your ears are damaged is based on both the noise level, as well as the amount of time you're exposed to it.
+Sounds of 80 decibels (comparable to a busy road) can be harmful if you are exposed to it for more than eight hours.
+Every 3 additional decibels cuts the time you can ‘safely’ stay there in half.
+This means you can remain in an environment with 83 decibels unprotected for four hours without risking hearing damage.
+This becomes 2 hours at 86 dB, one hour at 89 dB, and half an hour at 92 dB.
+Sounds above 110 dB are so loud that they can cause damage immediately.
+Things like electric tools, fireworks, or festivals exceed this number on a regular basis.

 Causes of hearing loss in babies and toddlers

-The main reasons of hearing loss in young children are ambient sounds and toys.
-We are exposed to a great deal of sound every day.
-For example, on the street by honking of cars, crowds, sirens, etc. But there is also a lot of noise in your home, such as the radio and television, the vacuum cleaner, kitchen equipment and the lawnmower.
+The main causes of hearing loss in young children are ambient sounds and toys.
+We are exposed to a great deal of sound every day, such as honking cars, crowds, sirens, etc. We also have softer ambient noise generators at home, such as TVs, fridges, and microwaves.

 When is hearing protection for babies and toddlers needed?